-Children with cerebral palsy (CP) are at a higher risk for dental health problems.
+Children with CP are at higher risk of dental health problems.
 In fact, dental screenings are often recommended as part of regular health evaluations.

 Cerebral palsy dental issues can happen for many reasons.
-CP can make it hard to control movements, which affects simple tasks like brushing teeth.
+CP can make movement difficult to control, affecting simple tasks like brushing teeth.

 There’s also a higher risk of dental injuries because some children have flared upper teeth, which can become damaged during falls caused by balance problems.